A Brief History of the SPBC

 In the early 1970's a Board of Directors and bylaws were established.
 One of the practices at the time was a probationary period.
 A prospective member would have to complete three rides, after which he or she would be elected to the club by vote of the club members.
 The club surpassed 100 members around 1975.

-I personally believe that a factor in further interest in cycling may be attributed to the arrival of John Sinibaldi to the area in 1974.
+I personally believe that a factor in further interest in cycling may be attributed to the arrival of John Sinibaldi, Sr. to the area in 1974.
 He joined the club in 1975.
 He participated in the cycling races of the 1932 and '36 Olympics.
 In addition to his stamina and athletic ability, he was also a man of physical courage.
-One, day he and another member were riding to North Shore Park.
-The rider was attacked by a dog, resulting in wounds that caused her to be hospitalized.
+One day, John was riding to North Shore Park with another club member, who was attacked by a dog, resulting in wounds that caused her to be hospitalized.
 John pulled the dog away and used his bicycle to prevent further injury.
 John deservedly got a lot of "ink" in the St. Pete Times for his accomplishments and also for the club, enhancing the membership.
 Due to the increase in interest, the SPBC began gathering in North Shore Park in the mid 1980s.

-We are aware that cycling is not popular with all the citizens of Tampa Bay. in the 1980's, it was proposed to ban bicycles on the Pinellas Bayway.
+Cycling certainly has its fans on the shore of Tampa Bay, but it has has its detractors, too. in the 1980's, it was proposed to ban bicycles on the Pinellas Bayway.
 SPBC did not take such an imposition lying down.
 Thanks to the effort of Club President "Gib" Gibson and State Senator Henry Sayler (an SPBC member) the authorities eventually abandoned the move.
 Charlie Shaw alerted the Club to an attempt to block cyclists from certain Gulfport streets.
 The city was thwarted by a group of irate cyclists with two attorneys in tow.
 You guessed it, the motion was tabled.